caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Topological evaluation

-Maximum likelihood inference gives a point estimate of the phylogeny -- a single phylogeny (topology and edge lengths) that maximizes the probability of the observed data under the model.
+Maximum likelihood inference gives a point estimate of the phylogeny -- a single phylogeny (topology and branch lengths) that maximizes the probability of the observed data under the model.
 A maximum likelihood analysis will always return a single phylogeny, regardless of how strong the support for that phylogeny is or how much higher its likelihood is than that of other phylogenies.
 This is akin to presenting an estimate of mass, made from multiple observations, without showing error bars.

 ### Summarizing topological support